Last Updated on 12 July 2024 by Stu Edwards

 But how do you choose the right Display assets for your business or campaigns?

-Understanding the most top performing and most common Google Display ad sizes is a solid starting point to running a successful Google Display campaign.
+Whether you’re targeting ads to cold audiences at the top of the funnel, or leveraging remarketing ads, understanding the top performing and most common Google Display ad sizes is a solid starting point to running a successful Google Display campaign.

 First let’s get the basics out of the way!